Moment of Surrender – Reflection on John 15:26-16:4a

 *This site has permission to use the New Revised Standard Version Catholic Edition (NRSVCE) Bible John 15 and John 16 passages.

-The Immersive Prayer website follows the guidelines for image web use at the Brooklyn Museum and the Jewish Museum websites.
+The Immersive Prayer website follows the guidelines for image use on the Brooklyn and Jewish Museum websites.

 Primary Lectio Divina word or phrase: Moment of Surrender